 If you don’t make enough money on common stocks, your dividends on preferred stocks are already ensured.
 And if you also make money on common stocks, you will quickly become wealthy.

-Here was our guide to differences between Common Stock vs Preferred Stock.
+This article has been a guide to Common Stock vs. Preferred Stock.
+Here we discuss the top differences between them along with infographics and comparative table.
 You may read other suggested articles from the below list –